ga-wdi-boston/ruby/README.md

 You will reference this material again and again over the next few weeks.
 Focus on noting the differences between Ruby and JS.
-You should use this material as you would the [HyperPolyglot](http://hyperpolyglot.org/scripting) reference: not as reading material, but as a handy place to compare and contrast the two most popular languages for web development.
+You should use this material as you would the [HyperPolyglot](http://hyperpolyglot.org/scripting) reference: not as reading material, but as a handy place to define and experiment with the basics of Ruby.

 ## Prerequisites